Research

 (1) Low rank and dimension reduction for PDEs and inverse problems

 Dr. Meng is interested in analyzing and implementing low rank methods and dimension reduction techniques to facilitate efficient and robust algorithms for solving PDEs and inverse problems.
-Current research topics include: low dimensional methods for inverse scattering (based on generalized prolate spheriodal wave functions), kernel machine, as well as his most recent interest on implicit low rank methods for solving matrix and tensor differential equations and inverse problems.
+Current research topics include: low rank structures for inverse scattering in frequency and time domain, machine learning, data compression, low rank methods for solving matrix and tensor differential equations and inverse problems.

 (2) sampling methods in Inverse scattering

 Different from classical iterative methods, the so-called sampling (or qualitative) methods require less a prior information (i.e., avoids info such as number of connectivity components and types of boundary conditions), and moreover, they provide solid mathematical justifications in addition to efficient numerical algorithms.
-The sampling methods utilize only the measurement data and therefore they are data-driven.
+The sampling methods utilize only the measurement data and therefore they can be seen as data-driven.
 Dr. Meng's research has been focused on development of sampling methods in complex media with various types of data.
-In addition to the well known capability of sampling methods on shape identification, Dr. Meng and his collaborators are recently developing parameter estimation using the sampling methods.
+In addition to the well known capability of sampling methods on shape identification, Dr. Meng and his collaborations recently discovered the capability of sampling methods in parameter estimation and are developing such parameter estimation for a variety of problems.

 (3) eigenvalue problem in inverse scattering